-- Radiation therapy: This can trigger a swollen thyroid, particularly when administered to the neck.
+- Radiation therapy: This also can trigger a swollen thyroid, particularly when administered to the neck.

 Most simple goiters are preventable through adequate intake of iodine, which is added to table salt in many countries.
-A range of iodine supplements are available for purchase online.
+A range of iodine supplements are also available in health stores.

-Active treatment of goiter is reserved for cases that cause symptoms.
-If the goiter is small and thyroid function is normal, treatment is not usually offered.
+Medical professionals reserve active treatment of goiters for cases that cause symptoms.
+If the goiter is small and thyroid function is normal, people do not typically need treatment.

-The diagnosis of a goiter is possible with physical examination of the neck, palpating for the swelling.
-The doctor may ask the patient to swallow while feeling for the goiter.
+A healthcare professional may diagnose a goiter through a physical examination of the neck, palpating for swelling.
+They may ask the person to swallow while feeling for a goiter.

-Thyroid function tests are blood tests that measure levels of TSH and T4.
+Thyroid function tests are blood tests that measure levels of thyroid-stimulating hormone (TSH) and thyroxine.
 A carefully controlled feedback mechanism means that TSH stimulates the thyroid to produce more thyroxine, while T4 tells the thyroid to stop producing as much thyroxine.